N-HEDGER/MRI_module/MRITOOLS/Workflows/readme.md

 from MRITOOLS.Workflows import RENDERPIPE
 RENDERPIPE()
 ```
-* You will first be prompted to drag in the statistics image (e.g. z or t image, output from FUNCPIPE).
+* You will first be prompted to drag in the statistics image (e.g. z or t image, output from L1PIPE).

 * You will then be prompted to input the matrix that transforms from the subjects functional image to MNI space (e.g. the output of RENDERPIPE/CONCATMATRICES.